 Late detention is given to any student who arrives late to school without a valid reason more than once in a half term period.
-Late detention is for 1 hour and will be coordinated by Leaders of Years.
+Late detention is for 1 hour and will be coordinated by Leaders of key stage and Years.
 Parents will be notified by letter or phone call.